luisxciv/vertex-datapull/README.md

 '2018-07-23 16:55:29','2018-07-23 16:59:29','20.56269359','-100.41385984'

  ```
-We can identify the routes by the created_date column and calculate speeds and distances from each of the vertices inside each group.
+I can identify a total of 3 routes by grouping the ```created_date``` column and calculate speed on every group's vertices using  ```v=d/t```.
+We can also filter out
+repeated/null information from within Mysql or pandas.

-Using API's like Overpass and Here Maps we can also identify street names, speed_limits, street_types and other insightful data.
+Calling API's like Overpass and HereMaps can also help us identify street names, speed_limits, street_types and other insightful data.

 I decided to iterate and do this process for every id in a list and insert the results back into a sql table.